bjbzrc/python3_tictactoe/README.md

 # python3_tictactoe
-This is a reupload of my final project for IT 4401
+This is a reupload of my final project for Mizzou's IT 4401.